textileio/community/docs/install/the-daemon.md

           -n, --no-log-files       Write logs to stdout instead of rolling files.
           -d, --debug              Set the logging level to debug.

-Anyone familiar with IPFS will recognize the similarities with these step.
+Anyone familiar with IPFS will recognize the similarities with these steps.
 Much like `ipfs init`, `textile init` creates an IPFS node repository on disk.

 ### Initialize a cafe peer